Mortgage Terminology and Definitions

 A document that gives evidence of an individual's ownership of property.

 An examination of municipal records to determine the legal ownership of property.
-Usually is performed by a title company.
+Usually, this is performed by a title company.

 A federal law requiring disclosure of the Annual Percentage Rate to home buyers shortly after they apply for the loan.
 Also known as Regulation Z.